How your passive/powered thermal shooting targets works and why you need one.

 When you look through your optic viewfinder, you will see a scene of contrasts.
 Depending on your device settings, the trees, buildings, people and your target will appear in a variety of contrasting colors.

-When you take aim, you want a target that “pops,” not a target difficult to see.
+When you take aim, you want a target that is easy to see.

 So what creates the contrast on your thermal target?

 A passive thermal target works with no additional power source.
 All you need is the target and the sky.